 The operations of the Company require licenses, concessions and permits from various governmental authorities.
 There can be no assurance that the Company will be able to obtain all necessary licenses, concessions and permits that may be required to carry out the exploration and development of its projects.
 The validity of the mining interests held by the Company could be uncertain and may be contested.
 No assurance can be given that applicable governmental authorities will not revoke or significantly alter the conditions of the applicable exploration and mining titles or interests.
 The acquisition and renewal of title to mineral properties is a very detailed and time-consuming process, and the Company's title to its properties may be affected by prior unregistered agreements or transfers, or undetected defects.
-Several of the Company may not have clear title to all its mineral property interests, or that they may be subject to challenge or impugned in the future.
+Several of the Company's licenses and permits will need to be renewed, and on renewal the license may cover a smaller area.
+There is a risk that the Company may not have clear title to all its mineral property interests, or that they may be subject to challenge or impugned in the future.
 Although the Company has attempted to acquire satisfactory title to all of its properties, the risk exists that some titles may be defective or that the necessary conditions for renewal of title may not be met.
 A successful challenge to the Company's title to its properties or the failure to renew such title could result in the Company being unable to operate on its properties as anticipated or being unable to enforce its rights with respect to its properties which could have a material and adverse effect on the Company.

-In particular, the validity of mining interests held by the JV in the Montagne d'Or Project may be uncertain.
+In particular, the validity of mining interests held by CMMO in the Montagne d'Or Project may be uncertain.
 Although renewal applications for the Montagne d'Or Project concessions have been filed, there is no guarantee that such concessions will be renewed and this should not be construed as a guarantee of title.
 The renewal applications for the concessions involved a national public enquiry, which was carried out in November and December 2018.
-The Commission of Mines in French Guiana was expected to provide a nonbinding opinion to the French Minister of Economy in charge of mines, which makes a renewal decision.
+The Commission of Mines in French Guiana was expected to provide a non-binding opinion to the French Minister of Economy in charge of mines, which makes a renewal decision.
 The renewal of the Concessions was on the agenda of the Commission of Mines on October 16, 2019, but was removed from the agenda prior to the Commission's meeting and the Prefect of French Guiana indicated that it would be considered at a future meeting following some complementary legal analysis.

 The Mining Code provides that there is an implicit (deemed) refusal of the renewal applications if no response is received by the Minister in charge of mines within two years of the date the applications were submitted.
-On December 21, 2018, the Minister informed the JV, and all other holders of former historical concessions in French Guiana, that the assessment of their application might not be finalized upon the deadline and notified each applicant that exceeding this deadline will not preclude an explicit (formal) decision at a later date.
+On December 21, 2018, the Minister informed CMMO, and all other holders of former historical concessions in French Guiana, that the assessment of their application might not be finalized upon the deadline and notified each applicant that exceeding this deadline would not preclude an explicit (formal) decision at a later date.
 The letter stated further that the French Supreme Administrative Court (Conseil d'État) had provided that the operator "may continue its works until an explicit (formal) decision of its request for renewal."
 Conditions for renewal include the requirement that the concessions be exploited on December 31, 2018, and the examination by the administrative authority of the technical and financial capacities of the title holder as well as the foreseeable duration of the exploitation of the deposit.
-There is a risk that the French authorities could take the view that the conditions for renewal were not met by the JV and that renewal application for the concessions will be rejected.